aiida-vasp/aiida-vasp/docs/source/howto/setup_potentials.md

 The `mapping` dictionary is required to decide which of the variants should be chosen for each element.
 The mapping can also conveniently be stored in a {py:class}`Dict<aiida.orm.nodes.data.dict.Dict>` node for reuse.
 The potential family is specified with `<potential_family>`.

-## How to pass potentials to a VASP calculation?
+## How to pass potentials to a VASP calculation

 For a single [VASP] calculation run, you should at the very minimum use the VaspWorkChain, which takes the family as a database-storable string and a dictionary mapping elements to a particular variant for that element: